Content, Style and Behaviour

 Another motivation for using semantic markup is for users who cannot read via a normal web browser.
 Blind people make use software that reads out the content of a web page; if the page uses the appropriate semantic markup then the software can make use of this to present the content more appropriately to the user.
 This might include using the headings to provide a summary of the page or the emphasis tags to generate an appropriate intonation pattern.
 You might also think about the difference in reading out a list vs. a table of data - that might be a useful way of choosing between the two for a particular part of your page.

-and was designed to cover the most common document structures and entities
+content and was designed to cover the most common document structures

-that appear on the web.
-However, the designers of HTML couldn't forsee everything
+and entities that appear on the web.
+However, the designers of HTML

-are single words that mean something to your application.
-They can be applied
+which are single words that mean something to your application.
+They can

 <p>This is a simple example.</p> <p class='important'>This paragraph is important so I've added a class.</p> <ul> <li>Here is a list</li> <li class='important'>This one is important</li> <li>This one is not</li> </ul>